Happy New Year!!

 A local recipe reads like this:

-Kauai Wild Chicken Recipe
+Kauai Wild Chicken Recipe1 Kauai wild chicken

 1 large onion